 The CiviCRM API¶

-CiviCRM has a stable, comprehensive API (Application Programming Interface) that can be used to access and manage data in CiviCRM.
-The API is the recommended way for any CiviCRM extension, CMS module or external program to interact with CiviCRM.
+CiviCRM has a stable, comprehensive API (Application Programming Interface) for accessing and managing data.
+The API is the recommended way for any extension or external program to interact with CiviCRM.
 CiviCRM also uses its own API to power all new UIs and bundled extensions.

-Utilizing the API is superior to accessing core functions directly (e.g.calling raw SQL, or calling functions within the BAO files) because the API offers a consistent interface to CiviCRM's features.
-It is designed to function predictably with every new release so as to preserve backwards compatibility of the API for several versions of CiviCRM.
-If you decide to use other ways to collect data (like your own SQL statements), you risk running into future problems when changes to the schema and BAO arguments inevitably occur.
+The API is superior to executing raw SQL or calling internal CiviCRM functions, because it offers consistency and stability.
+It is designed to function predictably with every new release so as to preserve backwards compatibility when changes to the schema and BAO functions inevitably occur.

-The best place to begin working with the API is your own test install of CiviCRM, using the API explorer and the API parameter list.
+The best place to begin working with the API is your own test install of CiviCRM, using the API Explorer.

 - Log in to a CiviCRM site as an administrator.

 - This can even be the demo site.

 - Within the CivCRM menu, go to Support > Developer and either API Explorer v3 or API Explorer v4 (URL

 delete call, it will really delete the contact.
 As such, any experimenting is best done within a test site.

-Contact and the action you want to perform, for example
+Contact and an action to perform, for example